ultimachine/Marlin/README_LulzBot.md

 1. The Makefile does not work.
 Building must be done via the Arduino IDE (internal builds are being done with 1.8.3)
 2. There is no way to tune the FlexyDually properly right now, as Marlin 1.1.4 does not support separate ESTEPs per extruder.
 3. Printer needs to be power cycled to clear "clean nozzle" state.
-4. LCD display will show "Heating" when cooling.